Terrasdesignes/Site/README.md

 Please use this to share your digital creations.
   To do this please clone the repository and follow the instructions here: https://pages.github.com/

-  Or host it yourself I don't give a fuck.
+  Or host it yourself I don't give a fuck it's one HTML and CSS file for fucks sake.  https://letmegooglethat.com/?q=how+to+apache